uphold/docs/_transactions.md

 }]
 ```

-Requests a list of transactions associated with the current user.
+Requests a list of committed transactions associated with the current user.

 ### Request